salacika/DE1SQL/SQL1/README.md

 ```

 <a name="firstdb"/>
-# Our first Database with Tables
+# Your first Database with Tables

 Execute:
 ```